lofirepo/lofire/design/lofire.md

 ### Data storage

-Data is chunked to max.
-1 MB chunks and stored encrypted in a Merkle tree.
+Objects are chunked to max.
+2 MB chunks and stored encrypted in blocks of a Merkle tree.
 Merkle tree nodes use convergent encryption with a convergence secret that allows deduplication inside the repository, while defending against confirmation attacks of stored objects.

 Both commits of a branch and files outside branches are stored in immutable objects.
-An `Object` contains either a leaf node of the Merkle tree with an encrypted data chunk, or an internal node with an unencrypted list of `ObjectID` references to child nodes in the Merkle tree, and an encrypted list of  keys for the referenced children.
+A `Block` contains either a leaf node of the Merkle tree with an encrypted data chunk, or an internal node with an unencrypted list of `BlockId` references to child nodes in the Merkle tree, and an encrypted list of  keys for the referenced children.
-The unencrypted object header at the root of the Merkle tree further contains an optional list of dependencies of the object, which is used to list dependencies and acknowledgements of commit objects to allow efficient DAG synchronization, and an optional expiry time when replicas should delete the object and its children recursively, enabling ephemeral object storage.
+The unencrypted block header at the root of the Merkle tree further contains an optional list of dependencies of the object, which is used to list dependencies and acknowledgements of commit objects to allow efficient DAG synchronization, and an optional expiry time when replicas should delete the object, enabling ephemeral object storage.

-Objects are stored in a content-addressed immutable object store where the object ID (`ObjectId`) is the BLAKE3 hash of the entire serialized object.
+Blocks are stored in a content-addressed immutable object store where the block ID (`BlockId`) is the BLAKE3 hash of the entire serialized block, and the object ID is the ID of the root block of the Merkle tree of the object.
-In order to be able to decrypt and read an object's content, the user needs not only the ObjectId (to retrieve it) but also the object's key.
-These are combined in an `ObjectRef`, which enables its holder to retrieve and read the referenced object.
+In order to be able to decrypt and read the content of a block or a whole object, the user needs not only the `BlockId` (to retrieve it) but also the block key.
+These are combined in a `BlockRef`, which enables its holder to retrieve and read the referenced block or object.
-To the contrary, sharing only the ID of an object does not provide a read capability for the recipient.
+To the contrary, sharing only the ID of a block or object does not provide a read capability for the recipient.

-Implementations should employ an additional layer of encryption and padding before storing objects on disk in order to provide metadata-protection for data at rest, i.e. to hide stored object IDs and object sizes.
+Implementations should employ an additional layer of encryption and padding before storing objects on disk in order to provide metadata-protection for data at rest, i.e. to hide stored block IDs and block sizes.
-Objects can be packed together into larger storage blocks before applying padding in order to reduce storage space requirements.
+Blocks can be packed together into larger storage blocks before applying padding in order to reduce storage space requirements.

 ### Branches & Commits

 The repository is organized in branches, which consist of a DAG of commits that contain transactions of CRDT operations.
-Commits are stored chunked in encrypted objects, the same way as files.
+Commits are stored encrypted objects, the same way as files.
-The commit body is stored in a separate object, in order to be able to reference it directly, and to allow deduplication of commit bodies.
+The commit body is stored as a separate object, in order to be able to reference it directly, and to allow deduplication of commit bodies.

 The first `Commit` in a branch contains the `Branch` definition that specifies the commit validation rules and permissions for the branch, as well as the public key for the pub/sub topic used for publishing commits of the branch.